adibakshi28/Augmented_Reality_Fruit_Aid-Android/README.md

-# Augmented Reality Fruit Aid
+# Augmented Reality Learning

-Augmented Reality Fruit Aid is an educational augmented reality app designed to help kids learn about fruits by visualizing them in a fun and interactive way.
+Augmented Reality Learning is an educational augmented reality app designed to help kids learn about fruits by visualizing them in a fun and interactive way.
 Developed using the Unity engine, this repository contains all the necessary files and resources to build, run, and modify the app.

 ## Table of Contents
 - [Introduction](#introduction)